Robert P. Black

 - President, Federal Reserve Bank of Richmond, 1973–1992

-Robert P. Black became the fifth president of the Federal Reserve Bank of Richmond in 1973.
+Robert P. Black became the fifth president of the Federal Reserve Bank of Richmond on August 6, 1973.
+He retired December 31, 1992.